ozfortress/ozfortress_docs/docs/info/staff.md

 | Media Coordinator | [Sperkle](https://ozfortress.com/users/618) | [@sperkle](https://discordapp.com/users/180875592923611145) |

 ## League Admins
-As mentioned in our competitive league rulesets, League Adminis in tandem with each league's Head Admin and League Director, are responsible for the effective running of ozfortress seasonal competitions.
+As mentioned in our competitive league rulesets, League Administrators in tandem with each league's Head Administrator and League Director, are responsible for the effective running of ozfortress seasonal competitions.

 | League | Name | Discord |
 | ---- | ---- | ------- |